-If the complainant believes that their complaint was not handled in accordance with the published complaints procedure or that the school/Trust acted unlawfully or unreasonably in the exercise of their duties, they can refer their complaint to the Education and Skills Funding Agency (ESFA) after they have completed Stage 2.
+If the complainant believes that their complaint was not handled in accordance with the published complaints procedure or that the school/Trust acted unlawfully or unreasonably in the exercise of their duties, they can refer their complaint to the Department for Education (DfE) after they have completed Stage 3.

-The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made.
+The DfE will not normally reinvestigate the substance of complaints or overturn any decisions made.
 They will consider whether the school/Trust has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.

-The complainant can refer their complaint to the ESFA online at:
+The complainant can refer their complaint to the DfE via Complain about a school to the Department for Education